Driven to Teach and Succeed

 “Once I was hired here, I was like, I want to do more.
 I want more education.
 I want to be a better teacher,” said ShaLaya.
 “I want to be able to give my students the same services that the teachers are giving to my child.”

 ShaLaya’s goal was to become a teacher at Educare Milwaukee to provide a better life for her family through education and a higher salary.
 In 2016, she met that goal by earning her bachelor’s degree.
-She also took advantage of Educare’s professional development opportunities and twice attended the national ELN meeting, participating in parent-staff networking events.
+She also took advantage of Educare’s professional development opportunities and twice attended the National Educare Learning Network meeting, participating in parent-staff networking events.
 Thanks to the Red Nose Day Fund Grant, Educare Milwaukee is able to have more teachers attend this year as well as train teachers in curriculum delivery and classroom data analysis to individualize teaching for students.

 “[At the meeting] the support staff at the Educare schools were able to learn from the parents and the parents were able to learn from them so that we could connect and make Educare a better place for everybody,” ShaLaya said.